Commvault/kexer/README.md

 - [x] Support for `kubectl exec` and `kubectl cp` commands
 - [x] Support for `kubectl logs` command
 - [x] Support for authentication and authorization delegation to the main apiserver
-- [x] Delegate rest of the operations to the main apiserver

 ### Installation